nus-cs2103-AY2122S1/tp/docs/UserGuide.md

   e.g. in `get --game GAME_ID`, `GAME_ID` is a parameter which can be used as `get --game CSGO`.

 * If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken.<br>
-  e.g. if you specify `--name “Marcus Tang” --name Taufiq`, only `--name Taufiq` will be taken.
+  e.g. if you specify `--name Marcus Tang --name Taufiq`, only `--name Taufiq` will be taken.

-* If a name provided has spaces in-between, use double quotation marks to wrap the name in the command e.g. wrap the name 'Apex Legends' as `"Apex Legends"`.

 </div>